Limited launch: MAY batch, 85% claimed

 • Wip's co-founder has a controversial background in tobacco-adjacent marketing.

-• Caffeine pouches as a category are largely unregulated by the FDA, sitting in a gray area between dietary supplements and novel oral products.
+• Caffeine pouches sit in a relatively blurry regulatory space compared with more familiar beverage formats, between dietary supplements and novel oral products.

 • Not all nicotine-free pouches are created equal.
 The ingredient stack matters more than the format.